Who won Resendiz vs Munguia?

-The fight would be scheduled for 12 rounds in the Super Middleweight division, which means the weight limit would be 168 pounds (12 stone or 76.2 kg).
+The fight was scheduled to take place over 12 rounds in the Super Middleweight division, which meant the weight limit was 168 pounds (12 stone or 76.2 kg).

-Resendiz would be defending his WBA World Super Middleweight Championship for the first time.
-He was promoted from a secondary belt in December 2025.
-He has held this belt for a total of 16 days (16 days).
+Munguia was defending his his WBA World Super Middleweight Championship for the first time.
+He won this belt against Jose Armando Resendiz in May 2026.
+He had held this belt for 13 days.

 Resendiz vs Munguia stats

-Jose Armando Resendiz would step into the ring with a record of 16 wins, 2 losses, and 0 draws, 11 of those wins coming by way of knockout.
+Jose Armando Resendiz stepped into the ring with a record of 16 wins, 2 losses, and 0 draws.

-Jaime Munguia would make his way to the ring with a record of 45 wins, 2 losses and 0 draws, with 35 of those wins by knockout.
+Jaime Munguia made his way to the ring with a record of 45 wins, 2 losses and 0 draws.

-Jose Armando Resendiz is the younger man by 3 years, at 26 years old.
+Jose Armando Resendiz was the younger man by 2 years, at 27 years old.

-Munguia has a height advantage of 2 inches over Resendiz.
-This also extends to a 3-inch reach advantage.
+Munguia had a height advantage of 2 inches over Resendiz.
+That also extended to a 3-inch reach advantage.

-Both Jose Armando Resendiz and Jaime Munguia fight out of an orthodox stance.
+Both Jose Armando Resendiz and Jaime Munguia fought out of an orthodox stance.

-Resendiz is currently the less experienced professional fighter, having had 29 fewer fights, and made his debut in 2018, 4 years and 7 months later than Munguia, whose first professional fight was in 2013.
-He has fought 138 fewer professional rounds, totaling 101 compared to Munguia's 239.
+Resendiz was the less experienced professional fighter, having had 29 fewer fights, and made his debut in 2018, 4 years and 7 months later than Munguia, whose first professional fight was in 2013.
+He had fought 138 fewer professional rounds, totaling 113 compared to Munguia's 251.

-Jaime Munguia is currently ranked number 4 by the WBC, 9 by the WBO, and 4 by the IBF in the 168lb division.
+Jaime Munguia was ranked number 3 by the WBA, and 9 by the WBO in the 168lb division.

 Resendiz vs Munguia form

-Munguia has beaten 3 of his last 5 opponents, stopping 2 of them, going the distance once.
+Munguia had beaten 3 of his last 5 opponents, stopping 2 of them, going the distance once.

-In his last fight, he defeated Bruno Surace on May 3, 2025, by unanimous decision in their 12 round contest at Kingdom Arena, Riyadh, Saudi Arabia.
+In his last fight before this contest, he had defeated Bruno Surace on May 3, 2025, by unanimous decision in their 12 round contest at Kingdom Arena, Riyadh, Saudi Arabia.

 Prior to that, he had been beaten by Bruno Surace on December 14, 2024, by knockout in the 6th round at Estadio de Beisball Chevron, Tijuana, Mexico.